rvessell/ece3005/howto.md

 #### Line Breaks and Indentions
 ---------------------

-  Like many programming languages, Markdown does not recognize new lines as new lines or tabs as indentions.
+  Like many programming languages, Markdown does not recognize new lines as new lines.
 To create a line break at any point in your text, add `<br`.

 - For example, `break here <br> please` generates <br>

 break here <br> please

 #### Alignment